What are habilitative services?

 - Goal setting: The goals of habilitative and rehabilitative therapy differ significantly.
 Knowing the distinction helps one set realistic, age-appropriate level, and achievable goals for their patients.
 For example, the goal for a child with Down syndrome in OT might be to learn to dress independently, while the goal for an adult recovering from a stroke might be to regain the ability to cook a meal safely.

-- Insurance coverage and advocacy: Differentiating between habilitative and rehabilitative services is crucial for navigating insurance coverage and require providers to issue appropriate reimbursement.
+- Insurance coverage and advocacy: Differentiating between habilitative and rehabilitative services is crucial for navigating insurance coverage and requires providers to issue appropriate reimbursement.
 Healthcare practitioners can better understand and communicate their patients' needs, especially those who are individual payers, ensuring they receive the necessary coverage and support for their specific therapy services.

-- Prognosis and expected Progress: The expected timeframe and course of treatment differ for habilitative and rehabilitative services.
+- Prognosis and expected progress: The expected timeframe and course of treatment differ for habilitative and rehabilitative services.
 Understanding this distinction allows healthcare providers to set realistic expectations for their patients and families regarding their progress and maximize therapy benefits.